I will always conduct myself as a gentleman, live pure, speak true, right wrong, and follow the King.

 In 1859, Alfred, Lord Tennyson published Idylls of the King, a strong reminder of Arthurian ideals.
 Gareth, a young man hoping to join the Round Table, proclaims why he was created: to “live pure, speak true, right wrong, [and] follow the King.”
 Gareth then asked rhetorically, “Else, wherefore born?”
 Indeed!
 Were we not born to bring glory to our King?

-A few years later following the end of the American Civil War, Robert E. Lee assumed leadership of Washington College and insisted on a new honor code for all students.
-Lee argued that each young man should always “conduct himself as a gentleman.”
-As a strong disciple of Christ and a legendary gentleman himself, Lee knew the Christian gentleman would necessarily be a model of manhood.
+A few years later, Robert Lee assumed leadership of Washington College and insisted on a new honor code for all students.
+He argued that each young man should always “conduct himself as a gentleman.”
+As a growing disciple of Christ and a legendary gentleman himself, Lee knew the Christian gentleman would necessarily be a model of manhood.

 The allure of Arthur’s Knights of the Round Table, the mystery of once-common chivalry, and the deep-rooted knowledge that they were created for more has young men searching for opportunities to be more.
 Embracing the Honor Code launches them into exactly that: being more.